RahulRajdkp/RahulRajdkp/README.md

 - 👋 Hi, I’m @Rahul_Raj
-- 👀 I’m interested in Business Intelligence/ Data analysis but would like to learn to code
+- 👀 I’m interested in Business Intelligence/ Data analysis and liking to learn to code
-- 🌱 I’m currently learning Python for analysis as well as basic ML
+- 🌱 I’m currently learning Python for analysis as well as Power BI
-- 💞️ I’m looking to collaborate on any ML / data analysis projects
+- 💞️ I’m looking to collaborate on any BI / Data analysis projects
 - 📫 How to reach me - rahulrajdk@yahoo.com

 <!---